Uganda has had a number of successful community dance and empowerment programs to support youth:

 Youth Off the Street:

-One 12-year old male youth who, at the time lived on the street and in Uganda's largest slum "Kisenyi," was invited to watch a dance show in lieu of giving change, for which he begged.
-The next day he participated in a day of fun with children from (formerly Kinship Orphanage) BULA (Better Understanding of Life in Africa,) expressing an interest in living a different life, and off the street.
+One 12-year old male youth who, at the time, lived on the street and in Uganda's largest slum "Kisenyi," was invited to watch a dance show in lieu of giving change, for which he had begged.
+The next day he participated in a day of fun with children from (formerly Kinship Orphanage) BULA (Better Understanding of Life in Africa), expressing an interest in living a different life off the street.
 At the time he was addicted to huffing airplane fuel by direct contact to the mouth and nose via cotton material.
 Two days later he was accepted to live under 24-hour supervision at the Niteo Africa Resource Centre as a transitionary step in his life.
 There he was fed 3 meals per day and received necessary treatment from the KEEN Medical Centre and recovered from his addiction.
 He also partook in a dance rehearsal with the Bitone Childrens' Performance Troupe, went to Breakdance classes, a contemporary dance show, and swimming at various pools.
 During the 6 weeks that he lived at the centre, he was interviewed by various mentors from Cornerstone Development so that he could live in a permanent home.
 He was accepted to live in the Bukesa Boys Home.
 As he was not in school yet, he would walk and take shared taxis to the resource centre where he would learn at his own pace and be provided with lunch.
 Two weeks after the beginning of his newfound life, his experience traveling back into the Ghetto of Kisenyi to collect his few personal items was documented by Twist Kanyike on HD Video.
 On an attempt to locate Hakim's best friend, an invitation was made to several Kisenyi youth to receive free education at the Niteo Resource Centre.
 The next day, 4 young men arrived at Niteo after a two and a half hour walk.
 Hakim made them lunch and they began their self-paced learning.
 Permission was granted for these 4 youth to live at the centre along with Hakim as a transitionary step in social rehabilitation.
 2 weeks later, these 4 youth were accepted into Cornerstone Development's Kibuli Home.

 Hakim Myanja, age 12